magento/devdocs/src/payment-services/customize-buttons-messaging.md

 title: Customize buttons and messaging
 ---

-You can easily customize [PayPal Smart button styling](#paypal-smart-buttons) and [PayPal PayLater messaging, styling, and layout](#paypal-paylater) on the product page, in the shopping cart, and in the mini cart for Payment Services.
+You can easily customize [PayPal Smart button styling](#paypal-smart-buttons) and [PayPal PayLater messaging, styling, and layout](#paypal-paylater) on the product page, the checkout page, in the shopping cart, and in the mini cart.

 ## PayPal Smart Buttons